bodsch/ansible-syslog-ng/README.md

 `syslog_logs`

-A list of hashes that defines a trio of file destination, filter, log and also a lograte. a simplified configuration that is sufficient for most cases.
+A list of hashes, a trio of file destination, filter, log and - optionally - also a greatly simplified logrotate rule.
+A simplified configuration that should be sufficient for most cases.

 | parameter           | required | default          | description                                      |
 | :----               | :----    | :----            | :-----                                           |